 CEQ continues to perform strongly year on year.
-From an operating result perspective (excluding capital revaluations) CEQ produced a net result of \$2.9M.
-This was backed on strong revenue figures of \$95.0M which is up \$14.0M on previous year revenue (noting this was a 17 month year).
+From an operating result perspective (excluding capital revaluations) CEQ produced a net result of \$3.5M.
+This was backed on strong revenue figures of \$98.1M which is up \$3.2M on previous year revenue.
 Income was distributed in the following manner: